jlcrawford/MDD/README.md

 All data contained within this repository (MDD/Data/) are summary files in CSV format.

 All analysis scripts in this repository (MDD/Analysis/) are R Markdown files (Rmd).
-All Rmd files link to the file paths for the data contained within this repository and include all pertinent version information of the software used for the analyses (e.g., R version, package versions) with the aim of making these analysis files fully reproducible to the public.
+All Rmd files link to the file paths of the data contained within this repository and include all pertinent version information of the software used for the analyses (e.g., R version, package versions) with the aim of making these analysis files fully reproducible to the public.

 For additional information, or other materials (e.g., experimental paradigm scripts), please visit our OSF page: https://osf.io/9t6q7/